-For the LTE observed during the September 8, 2017 severe storm in this work, an excursion of the interplanetary $B_z$ along with a consequent decrease of the Dst index was also observed (Fig. 1).
-Thus, it can be suggested that there is as well an association between the interplanetary $B_z$ and the emergence of the LTE.
-In this vein, Lei et al. (2018) have gone further and indicated that for the September 8, 2017 geomagnetic storm not only $B_z$ could produce prompt penetration electric fields (PPEFs) which enhance the EIA (super-fountain effect) but also could produce traveling atmospheric disturbances (TADs).
-These TADs, which originate in the polar regions, can transport equatorward winds that drive plasma upwards in the middle and lower latitudes and as a consequence the ionosphere moves to higher altitudes (Chen et al., 2016).
-It is very likely then, as suggested by Lei et al. (2018), that the combined effect of TADs and the PPEFs are responsible for the creation of the LTE observed in Fig. 2 and 3.
-As per to the overall enhancement of the EIA (Fig. 2 and 3) and shifting of the crests in the direction of the poles observed in Fig. 4, as previously mentioned and suggested by many studies (e.g., Tsurutani et al., 2004; Mannucci et al., 2005; Astafyeva, 2009; Astafyeva et al., 2014; Chakraborty et al., 2015) the mechanism at work is the ionospheric superfountain effect.
-Finally, it is also worth mentioning that this would be the second time a LTE is detected since 2016, as the first one was the one observed during the April 20, 2018 geomagnetic storm (Sotomayor-Beltran, 2018).
+For the LTE observed during the 8 September 2017 severe storm in this work, an excursion of the interplanetary B_z along with a consequent decrease in the Dst index was also observed (Fig. 1).
+Thus, it can be suggested that there is also an association between the interplanetary B_z and the emergence of the LTE.
+In this vein, Lei et al. (2018) have gone further and indicated that for the 8 September 2017 geomagnetic storm not only could B{z} produce prompt penetration electric fields (PPEFs) which enhance the EIA (super-fountain effect) but could also produce traveling atmospheric disturbances (TADs).
+These TADs, which originate in the polar regions, can transport equatorward winds that drive plasma upwards in the middle and lower latitudes, and as a consequence the ionosphere moves to higher altitudes (Chen et al., 2016).
+It is very likely then, as suggested by Lei et al. (2018), that the combined effect of TADs and the PPEFs is responsible for the creation of the LTE observed in Figs. 2 and 3.
+Regarding the overall enhancement of the EIA (Figs. 2 and 3) and shifting of the crests in the direction of the poles observed in Fig. 4, as previously mentioned and suggested by many studies (e.g., Tsurutani et al., 2004; Mannucci et al., 2005; Astafyeva, 2009; Astafyeva et al., 2014; Chakraborty et al., 2015), the mechanism at work is the ionospheric super-fountain effect.
+Finally, it is also worth mentioning that this would be the second time a LTE has been detected since 2016, as the first one was the one observed during the 20 April 2018 geomagnetic storm (Sotomayor-Beltran, 2018).